TejashwiniVadeghar/My-Projects/README.md

 Dscription: Classifying flowers using Iris dataset and KNN algorithm as Setosa, Versicolor and Virginica.
 Training, testing and predicting the accuracy of model.

+## DBMS Project on Online Charity Donation System
+15th July, 2019- 25th Nov,2019
+The project deals with beneficiaries, donors, donations made, requirements etc.
+The Donors can make any sort of donations to the needy without involving any 3rd party agents.
+Admins can add and delete information.
+Donors can track their donations.

 ## CAB HIRING APPLICATION -  Software Engineering Project
 (Jan 28th ,2020 – June 4th ,2020)
 Team: Tejashwini Vadeghar, Smitha Sree, Pranavi M, Srijan, Tejash, Kaushik Reddy